0x3bfc/hadoop-utils/README.md

 # hutils
-Python project to install and configur Apache Hadoop 2.6.0 on ubuntu cluster
+Python project to install and configure Apache Hadoop 2.6.0 on ubuntu cluster